What'sNEW Jan - Mar 2018

-The DNA of bacteria of the World Ocean and the Earth in cosmic dust at the International Space Station by T. V. Grebennikova et al., The Scientific World Journal, accepted 08 Mar 2018 (with a link to online PDF).
+The DNA of bacteria of the World Ocean and the Earth in cosmic dust at the International Space Station by T. V. Grebennikova et al., The Scientific World Journal, accepted 08 Mar 2018.

 02 Dec 2017 and 29 May 2017: earlier reports from Russia.